nsgirish/nifi-executescript-groovy-https-post-json/README.md

 ## Summary

 Apache NIFI provides InovkeHttp processor to make HTTP / HTTPS requests.
-The same functionality can be implemented with some customizations such as disable hostname checking when done by groovy scripting as illustrated in the code
+But if there are some customizations requried while making the HTTP(S) request such as disabling hostname verification, InvokeHttp processor doesn't support the same.
+So in those times the same functionality can be implemented with additional features via groovy scripting as illustrated in https_json_post.groovy